The 7-Step Graphic Design Process For Modern Creative Teams

 Credit: DesignMantic

 Contrast is a powerful principle that involves placing opposing elements next to each other to highlight their differences.
-This can include contrasting colors, sizes, shapes, or textures.

 Effective use of contrast can make certain aspects of the design stand out, draw attention to key elements, and enhance the overall readability of the content.
-Not only does contrast add visual interest to a design, but it also aids in organizing information, making the message clearer and more dynamic.

 Alignment